KarlSchoch/education/code_academy_full_stack/jamming/planning.md

 Tasks
 - [x] Add `uri` to the track object
-- [] Create save button that triggers some event to
+- [x] Create save button that triggers some event to
-    - [] Send the uris of the tracks in the playlist to Spotify
+    - [x] Send the uris of the tracks in the playlist to Spotify
-    - [] Clear the existing state of the playlist
+    - [x] Clear the existing state of the playlist

+# 5. Spotify API access

+Thinking
+- Where should this token work be happening?
+IMO this should all be contained within the Playlist, so we import the module into the playlist and have the playlist control the state of the token
+- What does the module consist of
+    - input w/ label that has
+    - handleTokenChange function (onChange)

+Tasks
+1. Create module file/folder and successfuly import module so that it executes some task from within the playlist component (e.g. alert)
+2. Add in changeHandler Function to the `Playlist` component